cointop-sh/cointop/README.md

   - A: The supported fiat currencies for conversion are `USD`, `EUR`, `GBP`, `CNY`, `HKD`, `JPY`, `KRW`, `NZD`, `CFH`, `MXN`, `AUD`, `IDR`, `RUB`, and `CAD`.
 The supported crypto currencies for conversion are `BTC` and `ETH`.

+- Q: The data isn't refreshing!

+  - A: The CoinMarketCap API has rate limits, so make sure to keep manual refreshes to a minimum.
+CoinMarketCap updates prices every 5 minutes.

 ## Development

 ### Go